 The Adaptation Phase

 During the adaptation phase of a ketogenic diet, which typically lasts 2-3 weeks, you might experience a loss of strength and endurance.

-Do not worry about it as this is only temporary and happens because your body is adapting to being in ketosis all the time and is learning how to use fat for energy rather than glucose.
+Do not worry about it as this is only temporary.
+It happens because your body is adapting to being in ketosis all the time and is learning how to use fat for energy rather than glucose.

-Once you become fat adapted (for more info on this, check out our article 5 Signs You Are Fat Adapted), your strength will come back and your endurance will likely be better than ever, due to the fact that you’ll no longer depend on glycogen stores when exercising for longer periods of time.
+Once you become fat adapted, your strength will come back.
+Your endurance will likely be better than ever, due to the fact that you’ll no longer depend on glycogen stores when exercising for longer periods of time.